mistio/mist.client/docs/source/client/machines.rst

     machine.destroy()

 After creating a machine, the machine may take some time to be up and running.
 You can see that by using ``machine.probe()``.
-Machine probe, if successful will show that the machine is up and running, that the key association was successful.
-It also returns some useful information about the machine like the machine's uptime etc.
+Machine probe, if successful will show that the machine is up and running and that the key association was successful.
+It will also return some useful information about the machine like the machine's uptime etc.

 In case you want, you can associate another ssh-key to the machine, provided you have uploaded that key to mist.io service::